tmanley1985/blog/content/collections/posts/get-to-the-point-free.md

 Let it never be said that I can't write a damned good multiply function.
 Damned good.

 I want to direct your attention to the `timesTwo` function.
-Notice that it takes a parameter `x` and just calls `multiply` that is partially applied with `2` with `x`.
+Notice that it takes a parameter `x` and just calls `multiply(2)` with `x`.
 However, in this case the parameter `x` is unnecessary because `multiply(2)` returns a function that looks like: `y => 2 * y`.

-So we say that `timesTwo` identifies it's parameters.
+So we say that `timesTwo` *identifies* it's parameters.

-What about the `pointFreeTimesTwo` function?
-Well it defines itself by saying that it is equal to the aforementioned `multiply(2)` which we learned earlier returns a new function that accepts a number and returns that number multiplied by 2.
-By defining the function in this way, `pointFreeTimesTwo` doesn't have to introduce an intermediate layer of abstraction, thereby reducing redundancy.

-These functions are equivalent in the sense that they both will multiply some number by 2 to get a result, but one is more terse and and avoids unnecessary laziness.
+What about `pointFreeTimesTwo`?
+It doesn't explicitly tell you what it takes.
+However we said that `multiply(2)` returns a function, `y => 2 * y` and we define `pointFreeTimesTwo` to be equal to that.
+So we can deduce what it accepts because we know the function it is equivalent to.

+In terms of utility, `pointFreeTimesTwo` and `timesTwo` are equivalent.
+However, by defining `pointFreeTimesTwo` in this way we avoid an intermediate layer of abstraction, thereby reducing redundancy.
+As stated above, at some point there will be one or many functions that define their arguments.
+You can't have point free all the way down or no parameters would ever be defined!

 <br/>
-## Composing
+## Composing Right Along
 <hr/>

-When we leverage composition, we can create point free functions such as `getUserNames`.
+Tacit programming encourages the use of **composition**.
+Leveraging composition and point free style, we can derive functions such as `getUserNames`.

 <div class="tiny">![point free style composition](/images/compose-pointfree.png)
 <br/>
 *code samples were made simple by using [Carbon](https://carbon.now.sh/)*</div>

+Of course `userNames` accomplishes the same thing but the benefit of using composed functions like `getUserNames` we only have to iterate over the collection once!

 <br/>
-## Which is better?
+## Point Counterpoint
 <hr/>

-One argument against **point free style** is that it is unreadable.
-I would say that it *can* be unreadable but it isn't necessarily so.
-In fact, it can significantly reduce complexity by removing redundant code that obfuscates intention.
-If you have the benefit of working in a functional language with all the fixin's, this business of readability becomes even less of an issue with a robust type system and currying and composition being built in.
+One argument against point free style is that it is unreadable.
+It admittedly *can* be unreadable but it isn't necessarily so.
+Cursive can be unreadable, but when done correctly can be elegant.
+In fact, tacit programming can significantly reduce complexity by preventing redundant code that only serves to obfuscate intention.
+If you have the benefit of working in a functional language with all the fixins then readability becomes even less of an issue with currying and composition being built in as it reduces boilerplate.

+Point free style isn't a commandment.
+It's a paradigm that some people adopt early on or tend towards as they begin to lasso the chaos that comes from bloated code.
+If you're a fan of terse, modular code you certainly can't go wrong with point free style.